darluc/talka/docs/product-design.md

 - Embedded ASR runtime packaging on macOS may be the hardest engineering part.
 - macOS Accessibility permission may confuse users unless onboarding is clear.
+- Ad-hoc signed macOS builds can lose TCC Accessibility trust after repackaging; users may need to remove the old app entry and grant permission to the current installed app.
 - Local network permission on iOS must be requested at the right moment.
 - Real-time ASR quality depends on chunking and VAD behavior.
-- Clipboard-based insertion can briefly replace the user's clipboard if restoration fails.
+- Clipboard-based insertion can briefly replace the user's clipboard if restoration fails, so preflight and recovery behavior are critical.
 - Ollama text optimization can over-edit unless prompts and tests are strict.

 ## MVP Acceptance Criteria